MitakaMakers/TestSequencer/README.md

 After downloading the ZIP file, extract the 5 file (ExcelCommand.xlsm, tmctl.dll, tmctl64.dll, YKMUSB.dll and YKMUSB64.dll), and place these files in the same directory.

 ## Open a book containing macros
 By default Excel displays a security warning and disables macros when you try to open a book containing macros.
-To enable or disable macros, follow these steps
+To enable macros, follow these steps

 - In an Excel program, on the File tab, click Options.
 - Click Trust Center, and then click Trust Center Settings.
 The following screen is an example from